sumn2u/annotate-lab/README.md

 # Annotate-Lab

-Annotate-Lab is an open source application designed for image annotation.
-It consists of two main parts: the client and the server.
-The client is a React application responsible for the user interface, while the server is a Flask application that handles the backend logic.
+Annotate-Lab is an open-source application designed for image annotation, comprising two main components: the client and the server.
+The client, a React application, is responsible for the user interface where users perform annotations.
+On the other hand, the server, a Flask application, manages persisting the annotated changes and generating masked and annotated images, along with configuration settings.
+More information can be found in our [documentation](./docs/annotate-lab.md).

 ![example](./example.png)